SNBeast/gb-dlp/protocol.md

 - The host then sends segments (see format below).
 - A segment of size $0000 is the last segment.
 - Addresses $ff01-$ff02 (serial data and control), $ff0f (IF), $ff95-$ff96 (stack word), and $ffff (IE) must not be modified until after handoff.
-- Do not write to cart-mapped addresses.

 ## Segment format
-- 2 bytes: start address
+- 2 bytes: Start Address
-- 2 bytes: length
+- 2 bytes: Length
-- (length) bytes: data
+- (Length) bytes: Data

 ## Handoff state
 All state not specified and not sent by segments must not be depended upon.
 - IME: Off
 - IE: $08
-- HL and PC: Specified entrypoint
+- HL and PC: Specified entrypoint.
-- LCD is off unless turned on by segment
+- LCD is off unless turned on by segment.
-- SGB multiplayer is disabled unless turned on by segment
+- SGB multiplayer is disabled unless turned on by segment.
-- Timer state should not be depended upon
+- Timer state should not be depended upon.